 In June 2010, the Company entered into a \$1,200 million secured facility with a group of various commercial lending institutions and export credit agencies.
-The loan is secured by first priority mortgages on one ultra-deepwater semi-submersible drilling rig (West Orion), one ultra-deepwaterdrillship (West Gemini) and one tender rig (West Vencedor).
-The net book value at December 31, 2011 of the units pledged as security is \$1,524 million.
+The loan is secured by first priority mortgages on one ultra-deepwater semi-submersible drilling rig (West Orion), one ultra-deepwater drillship (West Gemini) and one tender rig (West Vencedor).
+The net book value at December 31, 2012 of the units pledged as security is \$1,477 million.
 The facility bears interest at LIBOR plus 2.25% per annum and is repayable over a term of five years.
+The outstanding balance as of December 31, 2012, was \$867 million, as compared to \$1,000 million in 2011.
 At maturity a balloon payment of \$567 million is due.
+We do not have any undrawn capacity on this facility at year end.
+We have subsequent to the balance sheet date entered into a renewal of the fixed margin period on the facility commencing on June 25, 2013, with a final maturity in 2015.